Swing-State Odds: All Eyes On Pennsylvania; Texas In Play?

 Biden Up in 11 Swing States

 Winning Pennsylvania, North Carolina and Florida might not be enough for Trump, either.
 That would get him to 267 electoral votes.
-Add in potentially one electoral vote from Maine’s 2nd Congressional District and he is still an electoral vote short (assuming Biden were to win Nebraska’s 2nd Congressional District, he would win 270-268 in this scenario).
+Add in potentially one electoral vote from Maine’s 2nd Congressional District and he is still an electoral vote short at 268 (assuming Biden were to win Nebraska’s 2nd Congressional District).

 If there is a tie or neither candidate reaches 270 because of potential court challenges, the election would be sent to the House of Representatives, where each state’s delegation receives one vote.
 Only the top three candidates receiving electoral votes may be considered, and a candidate must receive 26 votes.
 The House continues to vote until it elects a president.
 Currently, the delegations are 26 Republican, 22 Democratic and two tied, making the results of House races in several states critical.